Tondo, Manila

 Tondo is a district located in Manila, Philippines.
-It is the largest in terms of area and population of Manila's sixteen districts, with a Census-estimated 631,313 people in 2015 and consists of two congressional districts.
+It is the largest, in terms of area and population, of Manila's sixteen districts, with a census-estimated 654,220 people in 2020.
+It consists of two congressional districts.
 It is also the second most densely populated district in the city.

 Etymology

 The name Tondo can be derived from its Old Tagalog name, Tundun as inscribed in the Laguna Copperplate Inscription of 900 AD, the earliest native document found within the Philippines.
-Dutch anthropologist Antoon Postma, the first to translate the copperplate, believes the term tundun originated from the old Indian language Sanskrit, which was used alongside Old Malay as a language of politics and religion in the area at the time.
+Dutch anthropologist Antoon Postma, the first to translate the copperplate, believes the term tundun originated from Sanskrit, which was used alongside Malay as a language of politics and religion in the area at the time.

 Before this landmark discovery, several theories (however incorrect now) existed.
 Philippine National Artist Nick Joaquin once suggested that it might be a reference to a high ground ("tundok").
-On the other hand, French linguist Jean-Paul Potet, supposed that the river mangrove, which at the time was called "tundok" ("tinduk-tindukan" today), was the most likely origin of the name.
+On the other hand, French linguist Jean-Paul Potet, supposed that the Aegiceras corniculatum, which at the time was called "tundok" ("tinduk-tindukan" today), was the most likely origin of the name.